 One of the greatest assets humanity has is its diversity.
-With that comes different motivation for working toward the objectives of the Living Universe Foundation.
+With that come different motivations for working toward the objectives of the Living Universe Foundation.
 The inspiration for expansion that comes from the people whose focus is on their children will be different from those whose focus is on their immediate circumstances, or those who think in terms of the decades and centuries to come.

-By utilizing plans that focus on the development and implementation of renewable energies and the stimulation of marine life for agriculture–both of which are characteristics of OTEC’s–abundance can be created with currently available technology and systems.
-The work associated with such projects will also stimulate economic growth.
-Progress can begin now.
+This can change.
+By utilizing plans that focus on the development and implementation of renewable energy sources and the encouragement of life for agriculture, true abundance can be created within the currently available technology levels and governance systems.
+The investments and work associated with such projects will also stimulate exponential economic growth.
+Progress on all of this can begin now.
 In fact, it already has.
-This vision of abundance and the actions we take today will act as a lantern; guiding a positive evolution of societal values.
+This vision of abundance and the actions we take today will act as a lantern; guiding a positive evolution for our civilization to follow.

 The Long Term

 Each year that passes the scientific community presents more and more disturbing findings.
-The trend is towards an unavoidable change via environmental forces reacting to overpopulation, exploitation of resources, and environmental destruction.
-This unavoidable change is unlikely to be beneficial to humanity.
+The trendlines show movement towards an unavoidable climate change via environmental forces reacting to overpopulation, the unhealthy exploitation of resources and environmental destruction.
+This “unavoidable” change is unlikely to be beneficial to humanity.
 If this trend continues, our children will inherit an Earth incapable of providing the prosperity that many of us currently enjoy.
 But the reality is that this is not unavoidable.

-Utilizing ocean and space colonies–structures that must be independently sustainable under environmental limitations–will solve many pressing problems.
+Utilizing the core concepts of ocean and space colonies–structures that must be independently sustainable within defined environmental limitations–will solve many pressing problems.
 Earth is not infinite, we just treat it as such, and we can change that.
 Overpopulation can be alleviated by the development of these colony based practices, and when we start actually building on and in the oceans, or building in space or on the moon or other worlds, we can provide a nearly endless expanse of living space.
-The need to recklessly consume resources will be eliminated once colonies are constructed that re-use and recycle everything.
+The need to recklessly consume resources will be eliminated once colonies are constructed that reuse and recycle everything.
 Environmental destruction on Earth will be curbed by the use of renewable resources and carbon sequestration in food and energy production.
 Although many of these benefits can be achieved today, it will require a global community to implement the solutions on the required scale.